hardmanko/CatContModel/README.md

 Start by reading the introduction to use of this package in docs/introduction/Introduction.pdf.

 Some examples that use simulated data can be found in "examples".
 They are not necessarily supposed to be run in a totally linear fashion and they are used for testing the package, so they are not the cleanest, but they do give some usage examples.

-Simulated sample data and analyses on those data sets can be found in the example folders.

 # Building the Package